 They used to dub the leaders Great.
 Not because they were good guys & gals, but because they achieved the extreme.
 On horses.
 Call that ancient history along with the mid-twentieth century, but it’s not just recently that words like “marvelous” have been taken for “wonderful” and almost never WTF?!
 Such simple choices, little turns of phrase, sound uttered self-consciously if you listen really closely, as if there’s an ambiguity-minimum dishonesty requirement set forth in The Really Real Book of the Law somewhere.
 At any rate, quality propaganda requires retail twisting of truth as well as wholesale dissemination of dubious modern mythology.
 It’s when words matter most.

-Posted in capitalism and anti-capitalism, climate change, compromised NGOs and non-profit industrial complex, democrats as stautus quo gatekeepers, electoral politics, empire and war crimes, financial and geopolitical matters, realpolitik,, police state, proven conspiracies, psyops and propaganda, resistance under oppression, Satire, humor, union, verified conspiracies
+Posted in capitalism and anti-capitalism, climate change, compromised NGOs and non-profit industrial complex, democrats as stautus quo gatekeepers, electoral politics, empire and war crimes, geopolitical matters, realpolitik,, police state, proven conspiracies, psyops and propaganda, resistance under oppression, Satire, humor, union, verified conspiracies

 As it relates to the fruits of labor beyond just harvest, this first day of May means a number of things, down to nothing, depending upon where one comes- or is coming from.
 Being an American by arbitrary birthright I can observe the spectrum from ignorance to disregard.
 The European perspective — which, perspectives being as they are, one should in no way claim capacity of even the most far-flung interpretive representation — is hardly of one voice as to the significance of International Workers’ Day, or how it should or shouldn’t be observed.
 There are non-Europeans who think they know how things are different in Euroland and are comfortable acting as authority on the matter.
 There are non-Euros who know better, but act as authority all the same.
 There are those who admit ignorance, but will say they get the general idea and don’t have too big a problem arguing a viewpoint on it.
 There are those who are less comfortable in this final regard, but not to the extent that you won’t hear plenty of peep out of them.
 Wherever the end of this line is, it doesn’t have anyone on it who’ll admit they don’t know what the fuck they’re talking about, counting myself.
 If there’s a silent majority, they ain’t sayin’ shit.About the First of May: Continue reading